buildingSMART-Finland/InfraModel/README.md

 Markdown folder contains the editable parts of documentation as markdown(.md) documents.

 ### /schema
-Schema folder contains the editable InfraModel XML schemas, one containing the elements, one containing the objects in "im" namespace, and another one for the enumerations used by the main schema.
+Schema folder contains the editable InfraModel XML schemas, one containing the elements, and another containing the objects in "im" namespace.

 ## How to contribute